lucasmazo32/hmmm/api_hmmm/API_KEY.md

   {
     city: string,
     client: client id,
+    arr: If set to something, gives me the array of cities that the tours are.
   }
   ```
-  \* It is required to have one of the two.
-If you provide both of them, only the city parameter will be taken into consideration.
+  \* It is required to have one of the three.
+If you provide all of them, only the city parameter will be taken into consideration.
   - Response: Tours information.

 - Retrieve specific tour
   - Relative path: /tours/:id
   - Method: GET
-  - Response: Tour information.
+  - Response: Tour and client information for that tour.

 - Create new tour
   - Relative path: /tours